MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-visualizations-iot-hub.md

 # Visualizing device readings

-To help you understand the current state of a device, its repair history, and the effect of performed work orders, the Connected Field Service add-in displays near real time device readings and historical sensor measurements in a chart alongside work order details.
+To help you understand the current state of a device, its repair history, and the effect of performed work orders, Connected Field Service displays near realtime device readings and historical sensor measurements in a chart alongside work order details.

 The device readings chart is available on the IoT alert, work order, case, device, and asset forms.